 At the birth of Jesus, a heavenly host appeared and declared: “Glory to God in the highest, and on earth, peace among men with whom He is pleased.”
 The King James version said, “On whom His favor rests” (Luke 2:13-14).
 In this instance, the words pleased and favored are the same word applied to Jesus!
 Do you understand the significance of that?
 Because Christ Jesus now lives “in us,” and God the Father is well pleased with Him, the Father’s favor now rests “upon us.”
 It is mind-boggling.
 Think through the implications of these wonders.
 Do you struggle with feelings of insignificance?
 When you read the Bible, do you think about the people listed as superhumans?
 They were not.
 They were every bit as human as you and me.

 Take the mother of Jesus, Mary, for example.
 Can you imagine the thoughts running through her teenage mind when she was visited by the angel Gabriel?
 Before He announced that her womb would be the incubator of Immanuel, in fact, “the Holy of Holies,” he declared her standing with God.
 Gabriel said: “Greetings, you who are highly favored.
 The Lord is with you” (Luke 1:28 NIV).
 We marvel at this encounter and the great honor bestowed upon Mary—and rightfully so.
 But please don’t miss this hidden treasure; the words highly favored are the exact same word used in Ephesians 1:6 for accepted.
-Here is the truth: If you are in Christ, then you are as highly favored by God as the Virgin Mary!
+Here is the truth: If you are in Christ, then you are as highly favored by God as Mary!

 Consider a further wonder.
 Mary carried the Son of God (her Creator) within her.
 Likewise, we also carry God the Holy Spirit within us.
 Once we were separated from God in our sins.
 Now, not only is God with us but, like the Virgin Mary, God is in us!
 If we could but grasp this reality, it would change our lives completely.